Disney Plus surpassed Netflix in 3 years: how it happened and what will happen now (spoiler: it will raise prices)-breakinglatest.news-Breaking Latest News

 How did Disney Plus overtake Netflix

-It happened mostly for 5 reasonssome dependent on the activity of Disney Plus and others related to how this market works: let’s see them in order.
+It happened mostly for 5 reasonssome dependent on the activity of Disney Plus and others related to how this market works: let’s see them in order, starting with the first.

 Aggressive pricing and 4K for everyone